Assess Office compatibility

 Identify users for user acceptance testing

 Owners of the business-critical documents and solutions are strong candidates for taking part in user acceptance testing.
 By looking at the list that you generated during discovery, each department can identify the owners.
-If not, telemetry data can help by showing you most active users.
+If not, data can help by showing you most active users.

 You should also recruit technical users within each department, because they are likely to know the details of how the solution or document works.
 Also look for a diverse base of testers across job levels, roles, and locations.